 Same Property NOI Growth.
 Net Operating Income (“NOI”) is a supplemental non-Generally Accepted Accounting Principles (“GAAP”) measure of our property operating results that we believe is meaningful because it enables management to evaluate the impact of occupancy, rents, leasing activity, and other controllable property operating results at our real estate.
-We define NOI as operating revenues less operating expenses, which exclude (i) impairment of investments in real estate, (ii) depreciation and amortization, (iii) straight-line rental income and expense, (iv) amortization of above- and below-market lease intangibles, (v) lease termination fees, (vi) property expenses not core to the operations of such properties, and (vii) other non-property related revenue and expense items such as (a) general and administrative expenses, (b) management fee, (c) performance participation allocation, (d) incentive compensation awards, (e) income (loss) from investments in real estate debt, (f) change in net assets of consolidated securitization vehicles, (g) income from equity securities and interest rate derivatives, (h) net gain (loss) on dispositions of real estate, (i) interest expense, (j) gain (loss) on extinguishment of debt, (k) other income (expense), and (l) similar adjustments for NOI attributable to non-controlling interests and unconsolidated entities.
+We define NOI as operating revenues less operating expenses, which exclude (i) impairment of investments in real estate, (ii) depreciation and amortization, (iii) straight-line rental income and expense, (iv) amortization of above- and below-market lease intangibles, (v) lease termination fees, (vi) property expenses not core to the operations of such properties, and (vii) other non-property related revenue and expense items such as (a) general and administrative expenses, (b) management fee paid to the Adviser, (c) performance participation allocation paid to the Special Limited Partner, (d) incentive compensation awards, (e) income (loss) from investments in real estate debt, (f) change in net assets of consolidated securitization vehicles, (g) income from equity securities and interest rate derivatives, (h) net gain (loss) on dispositions of real estate, (i) interest expense, (j) gain (loss) on extinguishment of debt, (k) other income (expense), and (l) similar adjustments for NOI attributable to non-controlling interests and unconsolidated entities.
 We evaluate our consolidated results of operations on a same property basis, which allows us to analyze our property operating results excluding acquisitions and dispositions during the periods under comparison.
 Properties in our portfolio are considered same property if they were owned for the full periods presented, otherwise they are considered non-same property.
 Recently developed properties are not included in same property results until the properties have achieved stabilization for both full periods presented.
-Properties held for sale and properties that are being re-developed are excluded from same property results and are considered non-same property.
+Properties held-for-sale, properties that are being re-developed and interests in unconsolidated entities under contract for sale with hard deposit or other factors ensuring the buyer’s performance are excluded from same property results and are considered non-same property.
 We do not consider our investments in the real estate debt segment or equity securities to be same property.
 NOI margin is measured by dividing same property NOI by same property total revenues.
 For more information, please refer to BREIT’s most recent SEC periodic report and the prospectus.
-Additionally, please refer to the bottom of this page for a reconciliation of GAAP net (loss) income to same property NOI for the nine months ended September 30, 2022 and 2021.
+Additionally, please refer below for a reconciliation of GAAP net (loss) income to same property NOI for the year ended December 31, 2022 and 2021.

 Trends.
 There can be no assurances that any of the trends described herein will continue or will not reverse.
 Past events and trends do not imply, predict or guarantee, and are not necessarily indicative of, future events or results.